IBM-Bluemix-Docs/swift/push/push_notifications.md

  - Customers can choose to subscribe to specific tags or topics for notification.
  - Enables the app owner to analyze the number of devices that are registered to receive notifications and the number of notifications sent.

-You can choose to use the {{site.data.keyword.mobilepushshort}} service either as a part of MobileFirst Services Starter Boilerplate or as {{site.data.keyword.cloud_notm}} [Dedicated Services](/docs/dedicated?topic=dedicated-dedicated#dedicated).
+You can use the {{site.data.keyword.mobilepushshort}} service as a part of MobileFirst Services Starter Boilerplate.
 You can also use an SDK (software development kit) and [REST APIs](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/notifications/rest-apis/){: external} to further develop your client applications.

 ![Push overview](images/push_notification_lifecycle.jpg "Push overview"){: caption="Figure 1.
 Overview of the {{site.data.keyword.mobilepushshort}} service lifecycle" caption-side="bottom"}